 - The committee may decide at this stage that the application is not quite ready for approval.
 If such is the case, the individuals who applied will be sent a letter with feedback and be given the opportunity to reapply the following quarter.
 New org proposals that receive preliminary approval will proceed to Step 6.

-- Groups that are denied may reapply or appeal to the committee asking for reconsideration and should begin by meeting with a SAL Peer Advisor and then scheduling a meeting with the Director of Student Activities and Leadership.
+- Groups that are denied may reapply or appeal to the committee asking for reconsideration and should begin by meeting with an OSE Intern and then scheduling a meeting with the Director of Office of Student Engagement.
 Groups are first encouraged to re-apply.
 Appeals are reviewed by ASSU ExCom and are final.

 Step 6: New Org Approval Phase 2

 Based on the Review Committee's decision, you will be notified of the status of your proposal.

 - If your application is granted preliminary approval status, you must complete the recognition process (see below) by the deadline in the approval notification; otherwise, you will not receive University recognition and will be unable to access University resources.

 - A final approval letter will be sent following the completion of this step.

 If your organization proposal is granted preliminary approval status?